wp-plugins/shopp-product-page-browser-sppb/readme.txt

 = Can I change the settings for the CSS-classes used? =

 Sure.
-You can override them in our own stylesheet or change the settings in sppb.css.
+You can override them in your own stylesheet or change the settings in sppb.css.
 The file is present in the plugin folder.

 = Is there a translation available? =

 There is not much text in this plugin but a .pot file is included so you can translate the phrases to your needs.
 The plugin is in English.
 Dutch language files are already present.
 Checkout the /languages folder.

+= What version of Shopp do I need? =

+The plugin has been tested with Shopp version 1.1.9.
+We'll update the plugin for Shopp 1.2 once it is released.

 == Screenshots ==